Nate Holzapfel

-Nate Holzapfel (born Nathanael Reid Holzapfel, February 5, 1979) is an American entrepreneur most known for his appearance on ABC’s Shark Tank, where he pitched the Mission Belt Co.
-He has since gone on to pursue a career in consulting and public speaking,.
+Nate Holzapfel (born Nathanael Reid Holzapfel, February 5, 1979) is an American entrepreneur and convicted fraudster known for his appearance on ABC's Shark Tank, where he pitched as a representative of the Mission Belt Co.
+He then pursued a career in consulting and public speaking.

 In February 2015, Holzapfel revealed that he would be featured on a spin-off of Shark Tank, called Beyond the Tank.

 In October 2021, Holzapfel was arrested on allegations that he defrauded a woman he had been dating out of nearly $200,000.
 He tricked her into signing over her house into a company he controlled.
 The woman is described as having significant health problems and being responsible for taking care of her disabled adult child.

-Early life

-Nate Holzapfel was born to Richard N. Holzapfel and Jeni Broberg Holzapfel in Provo, Utah.
-He is the oldest of five children, including his younger brother and business partner, Zachary Holzapfel.
-When Nate was an infant, his family moved to Irvine, California for his father's schooling, and at age 13 his family moved to the small town of Woodland, Utah.
+He was found guilty in 2023 and sentenced to 1-15 years on multiple charges.

+The parole board has set his parole date to April 4, 2028.

 Career

 Mission Belt

-Holzapfel founded Mission Belt with the goal of bringing brand recognition to belts.
-Holzapfel felt that "fashion houses designed and created belts as an afterthought", and sought to change that practice.
-After moderate initial success, Holzapfel appeared on Shark Tank and was able to negotiate a deal with fashion brand icon Daymond John.
+Mission Belt was founded with the goal of bringing brand recognition to belts, and with a novel design that avoids holes in the belt in favor of a ratchet-inspired belt buckle.
+After moderate initial success, Holzapfel pitched the company on Shark Tank and was able to negotiate a deal with Daymond John.

-After partnering with John, Mission Belt sales increased by over $1 million within three weeks of the show airing which enabled Holzapfel to expand sales and entrepreneurship past his initial venture.
-As of early 2017, Mission Belt has brought in $25 million in revenue.
+After partnering with John, Mission Belt sales increased by over $1 million within three weeks of the show airing.
+As of early 2017, Mission Belt had $25 million in revenue.
 Mission Belt has been listed as one of John's top 5 deals on Shark Tank.

-Following Holzapfel's arrest in October 2021, Mission Belt issued a statement distancing the company from Nate Holzapfel indicating that Nate had not been associated with the company for more than seven years.
+Following Holzapfel's arrest in October 2021, Mission Belt issued a statement distancing the company from him, saying he had not been associated with the company for more than seven years.